jjb023/BikeOptimisation/README.md

 ## Potential visuals
 - Average trips at each time of day with mean and standard deviation.
 (Normal vs tube station day)
 - Hourly routes (gif)

+## 15.03 Meeting
+- Demand: Difference going in and out with time
+-